 Doing Church in the Midst of a Pandemic

 Across America Christians are challenged to social distance while keeping the scriptural mandates to love one another, laugh, cry, hug and pray together.
-However, during this season of COVID, we've had to adjust deep-rooted behaviors to keep us as save as possible.
+However, during this season of COVID, we've had to adjust deep-rooted behaviors to keep us as safe as possible.

-By the grace of God were are navigating these waters with indoor, outdoor and livestream services that cater to different levels of risks individuals choose to take.
+By the grace of God were are navigating these waters with indoor, outdoor and livestream services that cater to different levels of risk individuals choose to take.
 Everyone's risk tolerance is different due to individual circumstances and specific challenges each family unit must face.

 Therefore, we endeavor to serve you best by offering a multitude of different services that are designed to draw you close to the LORD, while helping you feel as safe as possible during these difficult days.